humio/ansible-demo/aws_ec2/README.md

 ansible-playbook site.yml
 ```

 Once the cluster is up and running, the Humio web interface should be on the ui load balancer.
-Bare in mind it can take up to 2 minutes before the nodes are deemed healthy by the Target Group
+Bear in mind it can take up to 2 minutes before the nodes are deemed healthy by the Target Group

 ```bash
 open $(terraform output "humio_ui")